openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 .. attention::

     Every time the user zooms in, GEE will recompute all values on the fly.
 This operation is time consuming, so be patient.
-The forest mask is a simple image; when the delta-rNBR finishes refreshing, it will be perfectly aligned with the image.
-If it's blurry, GEE is still computing.
+The forest mask is a simple image; when the Delta-rNBR finishes refreshing, it will be perfectly aligned with the image (if it's blurry, GEE is still computing).

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/result_map.png
     :title: Vizualization of the Sandan province with all default parameters with the reference period of 2019 and 2020 analysis